samuelgozlan/amplitude-dev-center/docs/analytics/apis/http-v2-api.md

 It's best practice to implement retry logic and send an `insert_id` (used for deduplication of the same event) in your events.
  This prevents lost events or duplicated events if the API is unavailable or a request fails.

- _Note: Amplitude does not log any data that did not receive a 200 response.
-It is the customers responsibility to log any error responses internally to troubleshoot._
+!!! note "Logging errors"
+    Amplitude recommends that you add your own logging to capture responses that receive a response other than `200`.

 ### 200 response SuccessSummary